SlickChair/SlickChair/app/models/README.md

 - Very good [talk][1] explaining Slick from scratch (1 hour)
 - The official [documentation][2] with lots of examples

 Note that this package was not written with performances in mind.
-For instance some repeated operations generate repeated database query instead of wrapping them all into a single one.
-This might be a bottleneck of the system when used with large tables.
+For instance, some repeated operations generate multiple database query instead of wrapping them all into a single transaction.
+This might be a bottleneck of the system when used on a large scale.

 Slick is supposed to be database independent.
 However switching from H2 to PostgreSQL (to deploy the project [Heroku][3]) we had a few issues that could